 Organizations that Provide Service Dogs for Vets.

-Several organizations provide Service Dogs to Veterans, and others one of these is America's VetDogs.
-There is an application process, and if you meet their requirements, all services are provided at no cost to you and include your dog, transportation to and from their campus in Smithtown, New York, instruction, and more.
+Several organizations provide Service Dogs to Veterans and others.
+One of these is America's VetDogs.
+There is an application process, and if you meet their requirements, all services are provided at no cost to you including your dog, transportation to and from their campus in Smithtown, New York, instruction, and more.

 Click here to see a thorough list of Organizations.
-There are 62 listed here.
-It is an extensive list, and I'm sorry to say, I don't know who created it, but it is quite extensive.
-I also don't know when it was last updated, but if you are serious about a Service Dog, this is a great list to start with.
+There are 62 organizations listed here.
+I'm sorry to say that I don't know who created this list when it was last updated, but if you are serious about a Service Dog, this is a great place to start.

-What Breeds Make the Best Service Dogs and Characteristics Should They have?
+What Breeds Make the Best Service Dogs?
+What Characteristics Should They have?

 Attentive and responsive to their owners’ needs

-According to the American Kennel Club, below from left to right are the breeds that typically meet these requirements.
+According to the American Kennel Club, below are the breeds that typically meet these requirements.

 Bernese Mountain Dog